Nachtfeuer/pipeline/README.md

 [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/Nachtfeuer/pipeline/master)

 ---

-**Important note**: since change in my job I didn't had the chance to continue on this project.
-Also I want to keep this one alive
+**Important note**:

-  (with small improvements only) my main new project is here https://github.com/thomas-lehmann-private/hyperion which is planned to be a improved task processing tool; step by step those one will be capable to have similar functionality across all platforms (powershell, batch, bash, JShell, Groovy, Kotlin, Docker, ... features depend on platform).
+Since change in my job I didn't had the chance to continue on this project.
+Also I want to keep this one alive (with small improvements only) my main new project is here https://github.com/thomas-lehmann-private/hyperion which is planned to be a improved task processing tool; step by step those one will be capable to have similar functionality across all platforms (powershell, batch, bash, JShell, Groovy, Kotlin, Docker, ... features depend on platform).
 It's fully written in Java.
 Stay tuned.

 ---

 **Table Of Content**: